 Let me know how you enjoy these…

 PUMPKIN CHIA KISSES

-1 cup whole wheat pastry flour ½ cup brown sugar 1 ½ tsp baking powder 2 tsp chia seeds 2 tbs butter, melted 2/3 cups milk, I use 2% 1/3 cup fresh pumpkin, steamed and mashed ½ tsp vanilla powder ½ tsp ground cinnamon ¼ tsp salt ½ tsp freshly ground nutmeg
+1 cup whole wheat pastry flour ½ cup brown sugar 1 ½ tsp baking powder 2 tsp chia seeds 2 tbs butter, melted 2/3 cups milk, I use 2% 1/3 cup fresh pumpkin, steamed and mashed ½ tsp vanilla powder ½ tsp ground cinnamon, plus more for garnish ¼ tsp salt ½ tsp freshly ground nutmeg